Rat droppings are often one of the clearest signs that rodents have been inside your home.

 Where Droppings Are Found

 Rat droppings are often found near baseboards, inside pantries, and along walls.
-You may also find them in attics, basements, and crawl spaces where rats build a rat nest.
+You may also find them in attics, basements, and crawl spaces where rats build a nest.

 Fresh vs Old Rat Droppings